Skip to main content

 Beyond the U.S. Trustee objection, several disputes required resolution during the case:

-MACOM Share Sale Proceeds Allocation: A disagreement arose between the Debtors and the Ad Hoc Senior Secured Noteholder Group regarding whether proceeds from the MACOM share sale required a mandatory paydown under the Senior Secured Notes Indenture.
-The parties resolved this dispute prior to the sale motion hearing, with the approved terms allocating the first $60.8 million to the Debtors and any remaining amounts applied to Senior Secured Notes redemption.
+MACOM Share Sale Proceeds Allocation: A disagreement arose between the debtors and the Ad Hoc Senior Secured Noteholder Group over whether proceeds from the MACOM share sale required a mandatory paydown under the Senior Secured Notes Indenture.
+The parties resolved the dispute before the sale motion hearing, with the approved terms allocating the first $60.8 million to the debtors and any remaining amounts applied to Senior Secured Notes redemption.

 SDA Construction Contract Dispute: Exyte U.S., Inc. (SDA), a major contractor for Wolfspeed's manufacturing facilities, disputed cure amounts for assumed executory contracts.
 The parties pursued consensual resolution through the confirmation process, with SDA retaining its rights to arbitration under the underlying contracts.

 Wolfspeed is the only high-volume producer of 8-inch (200mm) SiC wafers.
-The transition to 200mm substrates yields roughly 70% more die per wafer.
-TrendForce projects 8-inch SiC wafers will exceed 20% of total industry shipments by 2030.
+The transition to 200mm substrates yields roughly 70% more die per wafer, and TrendForce projects 8-inch wafers will exceed 20% of industry shipments by 2030.

 The Disclosure Statement's valuation analysis estimated the reorganized company's enterprise value at $2.35 billion to $2.85 billion (midpoint $2.6 billion), with an implied equity value of $850 million to $1.35 billion (midpoint $1.1 billion) based on pro forma net debt of approximately $1.5 billion.